milotheirself/milotheirself/README.md

 ### My go-to tool kit

-Both Rust and TypeScript are at the moment what I use most in my projects.
-I prefer the low-level control and strict typing that Rust gives me on the desktop with Bevy and Tauri, and the same for TypeScript in almost anything related to the web.
-In particular, I find that web-based applications are incredibly powerful even without fancy frameworks, and I try to demonstrate this in my own projects.
+At the moment, both Rust and TypeScript find the most use in my projects.
+I prefer the low-level control and strict typing that Rust gives me on the desktop with Bevy and Tauri, and the same for TypeScript in anything related to the web.
+I see web-based applications in particular as incredibly powerful, and I try to demonstrate this through my projects.

 <br>

-*Frequently working with/in –*
+*Working with/in –*

 `🦕 Deno & Deno KV` `☄️ Motion Canvas` `🐙 Github Actions` `🔗 Tauri` `🕹️ Bevy` `🪡 Lit & LitElement`

 <!-- `⚙️ Rust` `🧶 TypeScript` -->

 <br>

-*Have worked intensively with/in –*
+*No longer use, but have intensively worked with/in –*

-`🍵 Node.js` `🪸 Redux` `🫖 Puppeteer` `🔥 Firebase` `🧪 Polymer`
+`🍵 Node.js` `🪸 Redux` `🫖 Puppeteer` <!-- `🔥 Firebase` `🧪 Polymer 2/3` -->

 <br>

 ### What I've been caught up in

-*Working on my own project –*
+*My own projects –*

 `💻 Compute`  *WIP*

 <br>

-*And in projects I am involved in –*
+*Projects I am involved in –*

 `📖 Booklet`  *WIP*